EternityForest/AnyoneCanDoIt/MathELI5.md

 In graph charts, X0, Y0 may be in the very center, and negative numbers are used for points below or to the left of the center.

+## Pi / π
+Pi is a mathematical constant, approxiamtely 3.14159265359, which is the ratio of a circle's circumference to it's diameter.
+It is often represented as π.

+If you measure a circle across it's area, and multiply by pi, you get the round trip distance if you walked along it back to where you started.

+Pi is irrational, meaning there are no two integers you can divide to exactly produce it.
+It also goes on forever, you can never calculate the exact value of pi, although supercomputes know it to trillions of digits of precision.

+There is no obvious repeating patttern in the digits either, it is said that all of Shakespeare's work is hidden somewhere, along with digital data of every image in every format, and any other data you can imagine.

+### Areas and Volumes

+Pi times the radius squared, or `pi*(r\*\*2)` gives the area of a circle, in square units.
+If you give the radius in millimeters, you get square millimeters, if inches, you get square inches.

+The volume of a sphere is defined by `volume = (4/3) \* (pi * radius \*\* 3)`, and the surface area by`surface = 4 \* pi \* radian \*\*2`.
+I'm not sure what the explanation for those is, but they are well known and easy to find online.

 ## Pythagorean Theorem
 This tells you how long the long side of a triangle right triangle (One that has a 90 degree corner in it) is, given the other two sides. c is the long side, the other two